HelgasonLab/HelgasonLab.github.io/index.md

 # Helgason Laboratory

 We're a leukaemia research lab at the University of Glasgow.
-We focus on Bench to Bedside translational research.
+We focus on bench-to-bedside translational research.
 Our focus has been on Chronic Myeloid Leukaemia (CML), a tumour type in which Glasgow has particular clinical expertise and excising translational projects.

 {% include section.html %}